ws-garcia/VBA-CSV-interface/docs/api/properties/quotingmode.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
 >Use the `QuotingMode` property to set the parser behavior.
-Some CSV files not require further processes after an easy to do string split.
+Some files do not require further processes after an easy to do string split.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also